Noah-1711/React-Mct-Project/README.md

 **Email : Noah**
 **Password : 1234**
-*** Note : Please checked the remember be ***
+**Note : Please checked the remember be**

 ## Summary

-- Implemented a React App With the Filtering Feature and  Routing, Redux for the State Management.and used ProtectedRoute for login. and following Components are used..
+- Implemented a React App With the Filtering Feature and  Routing,and used Redux for the State Management.and used ProtectedRoute for login. and following Components are used..

 # App contains following Components